 Video: ¿Cómo se propaga COVID-19?
 (2 o 3) (How does COVID-19 Spread)

 Video: Protégete de COVID-19 (3 o 3) (How to Protect Yourself from COVID-19)

 Video: WebEx for Farm Operators Hosted by the Tennessee Departments of Agriculture and Health

-CDC Guidance for Meat and Poultry Processors
+CDC Guidance for Workplaces and Businesses

 Can I get COVID-19 from food or food packaging?